Georgia Aquarium in Atlanta, Georgia

 Where is the Georgia Aquarium?

 Georgia Aquarium is located in downtown Atlanta at 225 Baker Street, across the street from the north end of Centennial Olympic Park.
-If you’re driving and planning to park onsite, use the following street address for a direct route to Georgia Aquarium parking: 357 Luckie Street, NW Atlanta, GA 30313.
+If you’re driving and planning to park on-site, use the following street address for a direct route to Georgia Aquarium parking: 357 Luckie Street, NW Atlanta, GA 30313.

-Does Georgia Aquarium have parking?
+How much is Georgia Aquarium parking?

 What are the hours for the Georgia Aquarium?